 International students must complete the Declaration of Finance form in order to obtain their Lasell Form I-20.
 This form is required in order to receive your Visa interview and your F-1 Student Visa.

 International students who are currently in the United States on an F-1 Student Visa will also need to complete the Transfer Report Form.
-The Transfer Report is required in order to transfer your current I-20 to Lasell College.
+The Transfer Report is required in order to transfer your current I-20 to Lasell University.
 You will need your current international student advisor to complete this form.

 Graduate Student Orientation

 The Graduate and Professional Studies New Student Orientation is held at the beginning of the fall and spring sessions.
 This is an opportunity to learn about the variety of resources and services available to help graduate students make well informed and appropriate academic and administrative plans.
 Additionally, students will meet and hear from Academic Department Chairs, faculty, administrative staff and other graduate students.
 New international students must attend.